msv-lab/llm-play/README.md

 ## Basic Usage

-Run the following command to ask a question directly:
+An LLM can be queried via a argument, a specified prompt file, or via stdin:

-    llm-play "What is the capital of China?"
+    llm-play "What is the capital of China?" llm-play --prompt prompt.md

-You can input a query stored in a file, such as `prompt.md`:

     llm-play < prompt.md

-or

-    llm-play --prompt prompt.md
+The argument and the file options are mutually-exclusive.
+Both take take precedence over the stdin.

-Write the response to a file (e.g., `output.md`):
+In this case, the response is printed on stdout, and can be redirected to a file:

     llm-play "What is the capital of China?" > output.md

-For convenience, default settings such as the model and its temperature can be configured globally using the option `-c/--configure`.
+For convenience, default settings such as the model and its temperature can be configured interactively with `-c/--configure`.
 These settings are saved in `~/.llm_play.yaml`:

     llm-play -c